aosabook/500lines/contingent/contingent.markdown

 Given that each of our graph edges needs to know at least its origin node and its destination node, the simplest possible representation would be a tuple.
-The top edge in Figure 1 might look like:
+The top edge in \aosafigref{500l.contingent.graph} might look like:

 ```python
     ('tutorial.rst', 'tutorial.html')